Zack Short Preview, Player Props: Tigers vs. Guardians

 - The Guardians pitching staff ranks 26th in the league with a collective 8.1 strikeouts per nine innings.

-- The Guardians' 3.80 team ERA ranks fourth across all MLB pitching staffs.
+- The Guardians have a 3.78 team ERA that ranks third among all league pitching staffs.

-- Guardians pitchers combine to give up 122 home runs (one per game), the second-fewest in baseball.
+- The Guardians allow the second-fewest home runs in baseball (126 total, one per game).

-- Williams (1-3) gets the starting nod for the Guardians in his 11th start of the season.
-He has a 2.80 ERA in 54 2/3 innings pitched, with 59 strikeouts.
+- Allen gets the start for the Guardians, his 19th of the season.
+He is 6-5 with a 3.33 ERA and 95 strikeouts in 97 1/3 innings pitched.

-- His most recent appearance was on Saturday against the Tampa Bay Rays, when the righty went five innings, surrendering one earned run while allowing five hits.
+- His most recent appearance was on Tuesday against the Cincinnati Reds, when the left-hander tossed six scoreless innings while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.